 - Complete Section One of the Academic Integrity Incident Report Form.

-- Notify the University Registrar, Division Chair (CBASE) or Program Director (CGPS) of the incident by sending a copy of the completed Academic Integrity Incident Report Form, Section One.
+- Notify the University Registrar and Division Chair of the incident by sending a copy of the completed Academic Integrity Incident Report Form, Section One.

 - The University Registrar will check for prior academic honor code violations.